R48G: universal class versus (and/or) the working class…a Janus-faced unity/polarity of class

 and good.
 But a larger perspective is also useful in order to completely transcend the idea of class altogether.
 Our idea of the ‘universal class’ is like automatic transmission: it changes gears seamlessly as it becomes clear the universal class and the working-class concepts are close to being variants of each other.
 But the idea of the universal class is a tool to study all class formations and to envision a communist ‘universal class’ into which the working class can merge in a seamless equalization of social entities.

 The problem with the working-class concept is that it assumes class struggle is the motor of history, but unfortunately that is not really true.
 And the working class betrayed socialism at the start of WWI while in the Bolshevik revolution, despite a strong proletarian aspect, we see not a working-class triumph but a crypto-vanguardist revolution, albeit on with communist axioms.
-Many marxists would strongly disagree with that, please do so dialectically, but it is useful to table the idea to be clear that the revolution toward communism doesn’t require working class mono-focus.
-Since the idea could cause disunity we must say at once that multiple approaches need to work together and once having raised the issue of the universal class we can certainly move along the lines of a working-class leftism, being clear however that a communist outcome must have a project to deal with the complexity of class entities in a mix that is hard to deal with.
-In the final analysis the issue is a majoritarian core of social membership that may or may not be purely working class.
+Many Marxists would strongly disagree with that, please do so dialectically, but it is useful to table the idea to be clear that the revolution toward communism doesn’t require working-class mono-focus.
+Since the idea could cause disunity we must say at once that multiple approaches need to work together and once having raised the issue of the universal class we can certainly move along the lines of working-class leftism, being clear however that a communist outcome must have a project to deal with the complexity of class entities in a mix that is hard to deal with.
+In the final analysis, the issue is a majoritarian core of social membership that may or may not be purely working class.
 In reality, the term working class is fixated on industrial labor.
 But the concept should refer to a set complement of the bourgeoisie, and that includes a huge number of sectors often ignored by class ideology.
 The working-class focus arose in the wake of

 the failure of bourgeois revolutions to produce a true democracy.
 The early socialists, whose views were